walsvid/logseq-emoji-picker-fork/README.md

 ## Repository description

+This repository is a fork.
 The code is borrowed from [logseq-emoji-picker](https://github.com/logseq/logseq-plugin-samples/tree/master/logseq-emoji-picker).

 The purpose of this code repository is to package and upload to the [marketplace](https://github.com/logseq/marketplace), in order to solve [this issue](https://github.com/logseq/logseq/issues/5816).